MicrosoftDocs/fabric-docs/docs/data-science/how-to-create-ai-skill.md

 You can also steer the AI with instructions.
 You can provide these instructions in the **Notes for model** text box.
 Here, you can write instructions in English.
 The AI uses those instructions when it generates SQL.

-If you find that the AI consistently misinterprets certain words or acronyms, you can provide definitions of terms in this section.
+If you find that the AI consistently misinterprets certain words or acronyms, you can provide definitions of terms in this section, as shown in this screenshot:

 :::image type="content" source="./media/how-to-create-ai-skill/ai-skill-adding-instructions.png" alt-text="Screenshot showing where you can edit the instructions you provide to the AI." lightbox="./media/how-to-create-ai-skill/ai-skill-adding-instructions.png":::